splorp/newton-glossary/site/plugins/link-scanner/README.md

 1. [Download](https://github.com/scottboms/kirby-link-scanner/archive/master.zip) the contents of this repository as Zip file.
 2. Rename the extracted folder to `link-scanner` and copy it into the `site/plugins/` directory in your Kirby project.

+The plugin supports both Composer installs and direct plugin-folder installs.
+When installed without Composer, it falls back to Kirby's built-in class loader.

 ## Configuration Options